-This piece of legislation was introduced for the specific purpose of allowing the Government to set a minimum wage rate at which employees should be paid (NMW).
-There are various different methods for calculating the national minimum wage, depending on the type of work done by an employee.
+This piece of legislation was introduced for the specific purpose of allowing the Government to set a minimum wage rate at which employees should be paid National Minimum Wage (NMW).
+There are various different methods for calculating NMW, depending on the age of an employee and for apprentices.

 The rate for apprentices under 19 (or 19 or over and in the first year of their apprenticeship) is £3.70, but this will rise to £3.90 per hour in April 2019.

 *Rates from 1 April 2018

 There are also regulations which set down the rate at which employees should be paid sick pay and pay during statutory leave such as maternity leave and paternity leave.

 National Living Wage

 The mandatory “National Living Wage” is £7.83 per hour from April 2018 for all workers over the age of 25, this will rise to £8.21 in April 2019.
 Future rates will be set by the Low Pay Commission as the government has set a target of £9.00 per hour by 2020.

 The NMW for those aged 21 to 24 will still be in force (sic), as will those for other categories of employees.

 This rate of pay should not be confused with the Living Wage Foundation’s current* rate of £10.20 per hour for workers in London and £8.75 for those outside the capital.
 For more information on the benefits of paying a Living Wage to your staff, visit Living Wage Foundation, Employers’ Advice on their website.

 Entitlement to the NMW